Lowie Vermeersch: Pininfarina

-Immediately after his graduation Vermeersch joined Pininfarina, where he contributed to the design of many cars and prototypes including Metrocubo (interior) and Ford Start (interior).
-Notably, he was responsible for the concept design and styling of the Pininfarina Nido safety concept car, which was presented at the 2004 Paris Motor Show and awarded the prestigious Compasso d'Oro design award.
+Following his graduation, Vermeersch joined Pininfarina, where he contributed to the design of numerous vehicles and prototypes, including the Metrocubo (interior) and Ford Start (interior).
+He was responsible for the concept design and styling of the Pininfarina Nido safety concept car, which was presented at the 2004 Paris Motor Show and later received the Compasso d'Oro design award.

-In July 2005, he was promoted to Chief Designer of a Pininfarina design team.
-During this period, he worked on production cars for Pininfarina's traditional clients, such as Ferrari and Peugeot, and cars for emerging markets such as the Chinese JAC B18 and the Brilliance Splendor SW.
+In July 2005, he was promoted to chief designer of a Pininfarina design team.
+During this period, he worked on production vehicles for long-standing clients such as Ferrari and Peugeot, as well as projects for emerging markets, including the Chinese JAC B18 and the Brilliance Splendor SW.

-As Chief Designer, he participated to the design of the Ferrari California that was unveiled at the 2008 Paris Motor Show, and followed the complete development of the Maserati Birdcage 75th, presented at the 2005 Geneva Motor Show.
-The Birdcage 75th won numerous awards, including the 2006 Louis Vuitton Classic Concept Car Award.
+As chief designer, he contributed to the design of the Ferrari California, unveiled at the 2008 Paris Motor Show, and oversaw the complete development of the Maserati Birdcage 75th, which was presented at the 2005 Geneva Motor Show.
+The Birdcage 75th received several awards, including the 2006 Louis Vuitton Classic Concept Car Award.

-In 2005, he also co-operated with the Istituto Europeo di Design (IED) in Turin.
-As coordinator of the institute's master's degree, he led the Fiat X1/99 concept car project that was presented at the 2005 Geneva Motor Show.
+In 2005, Vermeersch also collaborated with the Istituto Europeo di Design (IED) in Turin.
+As coordinator of the institute's master's programme, he led the Fiat X1/99 concept car project, which was presented at the 2005 Geneva Motor Show.

-In 2007, he was appointed design director, directing automotive design activities for customers including Ferrari, Fiat Group Automobiles, Maserati, Ford, Peugeot, Brilliance, Chery, and JAC.
+In 2007, he was appointed design director, overseeing automotive design activities for clients including Ferrari, Fiat Group Automobiles, Maserati, Ford, Peugeot, Brilliance, Chery, and JAC.

-As design director he was further responsible for the Pininfarina Sintesi concept car, the electric Bollore B0 and the Alfa Romeo 2uettottanta and oversaw the design of the Ferrari FF and Ferrari 458.
+As design director, he was responsible for the Pininfarina Sintesi concept car, the electric Bolloré B0, and the Alfa Romeo 2uettottanta, and supervised the design of the Ferrari FF and Ferrari 458.